mgcooper/icemodel/test/README.md

         quality conditions (`results.quality.passed = false`).
-     5. Every run records a machine-state attestation (`meta.attestation`): the largest count of foreign MATLAB processes seen, the minimum, median, and maximum one-minute load average, and the AC power state, sampled at run start, after each case, and at run end. `run_perf_suite(measure_anchor=false)` skips the anchor for a quick diagnostic comparison.
+     5. Every run records a machine-state attestation (`meta.attestation`): the largest count of foreign MATLAB processes seen, the one-minute load average at run start and its minimum, median, and maximum over the run, and the AC power state, sampled at run start, after each case, and at run end. `run_perf_suite(measure_anchor=false)` skips the anchor for a quick diagnostic comparison.
    - A/A diagnostic for the protocol: two consecutive `isolation="process"` runs of the same commit pass only when every row is